Skip to main content

 • the merchant exists

-• the merchant has a connected payment connector when the orchestrated checkout backend is enabled
+• the merchant has checkout configured when hosted checkout is enabled

-If validation succeeds, Rako creates a checkout object or payment link and marks the session as checkout.
+If validation succeeds, Rako creates a checkout object or hosted checkout link and marks the session as checkout.
+The returned URL is a handoff, not proof of payment, conversion, commission, or settlement eligibility.

 {